joaogui745/SQRT-FSM/readme.md

 Finite State machine that computes the Integer squared root

 ### Testbench
-Waits for "start" to go high and then computes the result, seting "done" high when it finishes.
+Waits for the signal "start" to go high and then computes the result, seting the signal "done" high when it finishes.